Underwriting for Mortgage Options For Real Estate Investment

 Having said all of this, you will work with different brokers and banks for different deals, and there is nothing wrong with that.
 If you are building your portfolio of rental properties, you need to know whom to call and have established relationships as much as possible.

 - Do you work with active real estate investors?

 - How properties can you loans on to one specific investor?

 - Do you own rental properties yourself?

-- Is your mortgage underwriting department knowledgeable about investment loans?
+- Is your mortgage underwriter department knowledgeable about investment loans?

 It is also a good practice to educate yourself, browse online, talk to other investors, and ask Robert if you are in Colorado.

 Mortgage Underwriters Becomes Stricter with More Loans